 Although the breed is originally from Brazil, Piñol said that they chose to import from Mexico due to the reported foot-and-mouth (FMD) disease cases among cattle in Brazil.

 Industry stakeholders expressed concern over possible importation of cattle infected with FMD, which is highly contagious.

-“So to allay the fears and concern of the lifestock sector’s stakeholders, we decided to find other sources and we were able to find 1,600 heads of Girolando cattle in Mexico which is FMD-free,” Piñol added.
+“So to allay the fears and concern of the livestock sector’s stakeholders, we decided to find other sources and we were able to find 1,600 heads of Girolando cattle in Mexico which are FMD-free,” Piñol added.

 The Girolando is a cross-breed of the Brazilian Gyr and the Holstein of Holland.

 “Ang tawag sa mga Spanish sa Holstein is Holando because it came from Holland.
 Ang Gyr is an Indian breed na gidala sa Brazil,” said Piñol.
 (AD)